The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Introduction

-If $X$ is of $\text{K3}^{[n]}$ or OG10-type, then in fact the group $\Aut^{\circ} (X/B)$ is trivial and thus these hyper-K\"ahler manifolds are self-dual, as studied in \cite{gross-tos-zhang13}.
-On the other hand, if $X$ is of $\Kum_n$ or OG6-type, then $\Aut^{\circ}(X/B)$ is nontrivial and $\check X$ is not even homeomorphic to $X$.
-Still, one can interpret the third item as a certain self-duality at the level of period domains.
-Note that $\check X$ is a global quotient of $X$ by a specific group $\Aut^{\circ}(X/B)$ acting trivially on $H^2 (X, \ZZ)$.
-As a result, the second rational cohomology of $\check X$ and $X$ are canonically isometric as Beauville--Bogomolov quadratic spaces.
-The higher cohomology of $\check X$ may be strictly smaller than that of $X$ by \cite{ogu20}, but they are still tightly connected via their Looijenga--Lunts--Verbitsky (LLV) structures (see \cite{loo-lunts97}, \cite{ver95} and \cite{gklr19}).
-Finally, the singularities of $\check X$ are quotient singularities of high codimension ($\ge 4$), so they do not admit any symplectic resolutions.
-Thus, $\check X$ is truly a singular hyper-K\"ahler variety.
-For the reader's convenience, we briefly recall the notion of a singular hyper-K\"ahler variety and of a Lagrangian fibration for such a variety in \Cref{sec:singular HK}.
+If $X$ is of $\text{K3}^{[n]}$ or OG10-type, then the group $K$ (or the constant group scheme $K \to B$) is in fact trivial and these hyper-K\"ahler manifolds are self-dual.
+On the other hand, if $X$ is of $\Kum_n$ or OG6-type, then $K$ is nontrivial and $\check X$ is not even homeomorphic to $X$.
+We will provide explicit computations for the group $K$ in \Cref{thm:aut0 computation} and \Cref{rmk:polarization scheme equality}.
+Note also that $\check X$ is a global quotient of $X$ by automorphisms acting trivially on $H^2 (X, \ZZ)$.
+As a result, the second rational cohomology of $\check X$ and $X$ are isometric as Beauville--Bogomolov quadratic spaces.
+The higher cohomology of $\check X$ may be strictly smaller than that of $X$ by \cite{ogu20}, but they are still tightly connected via their Looijenga--Lunts--Verbitsky (LLV) structures (see \cite{loo-lunts97}, \cite{ver95} and \cite{gklr22}).
+Finally, the singularities of $\check X$ are quotient singularities of high codimensions ($\ge 4$), so they do not admit any symplectic resolutions.
+We briefly recall for reader's convenience the notion of a singular hyper-K\"ahler variety and its Lagrangian fibration in \Cref{sec:singular HK}.

-\begin{remark} \cite{mar-tik07} and \cite{menet14} introduced an explicit geometric construction of certain $4$-dimensional Lagrangian fibered hyper-K\"ahler orbifolds, and realized their dual Lagrangian fibrations using the same construction.
-It would be interesting to find a connection between their results and our perspective. \end{remark}